top Hemp Fibers Make Better Supercapacitors Than Graphene

 The old IBM adage, "No one ever got fired for buying IBM," seems to apply now to Microsoft.

-But the training is probably the best thing they can do to keep the momentum.
+training is probably the best thing they can do to keep the momentum.
 I think SUSE, although I haven't used it in a long time, and Linux in general, can and does operate well at the enterprise level, but for non UNIX people, it takes a lot of faith to trust in it.

 But that's my two cents.